awsdocs/amazon-mq-developer-guide/doc_source/data-protection.md

 We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with Amazon MQ or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
 Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
 If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.

+ For both Amazon MQ for ActiveMQ and Amazon MQ for RabbitMQ brokers, we also strongly recommend that you never use any personally identifiable information for broker usernames\.
+This recommendation extends to Amazon MQ for RabbitMQ users created using the RabbitMQ web console, as well as users created using the Amazon MQ API\.

 ## Encryption<a name="data-protection-encryption"></a>

 User data stored in Amazon MQ is encrypted at rest\.
 Amazon MQ encryption at rest provides enhanced security by encrypting your data using encryption keys stored in the AWS Key Management Service \(KMS\)\.
 This service helps reduce the operational burden and complexity involved in protecting sensitive data\.
 With encryption at rest, you can build security\-sensitive applications that meet encryption compliance and regulatory requirements\.